Johnny Gat: Concept and design

 Gat was originally written to be a foil for Dex, another gang member who would approach things in a very systematic way, and vice versa as Gat is inclined to behave recklessly or violently at the slightest provocation.
 In Nelson's original scenario for the first Saints Row, the player would have up to four factions to contend with via a dedicated lieutenant who would assign missions relevant to that faction, with Gat serving as the lieutenant for the Vice Kings.
 Aspects of Nelson's story framework were amended or removed entirely during development; because Gat's capture by the Vice Kings would restrict the player's access to undertake other gang missions until he is rescued, the character role in the aforementioned missions required adjustments by the developers.
 If the player does not prioritize Gat's rescue or is underprepared, Gat may be injured as a negative consequence.

-Johnny Gat is voiced by Daniel Dae Kim for all appearances in the Saints Row series and its spinoff, Agents of Mayhem.
+Johnny Gat is voiced by Daniel Dae Kim for all appearances in the Saints Row series and its spin-off, Agents of Mayhem.
 Kim described voice acting as a unique skill employed by actors to portray characters using only their voices, akin to "different sounds and different melodies" created with a musical instrument.
 He has expressed an interest in reprising the role as long as the Saints Row series exists.

 Gat is the first crossover character to appear in an updated edition of the 2013 fighting game Divekick developed by Iron Galaxy.
 Divekick producer Dave Lang explained that the idea first came up when a fan tweeted a suggestion about Johnny Gat's inclusion in Divekick to the official Divekick and Saints Row Twitter accounts.
-Further, his colleague Adam Heart had played through Saints Row 4 shortly after Divekick launched, and enjoyed the "Saints of Rage" portion of the game.
+Further, his colleague Adam Heart had played through Saints Row IV shortly after Divekick launched, and enjoyed the "Saints of Rage" portion of the game.
 Staff from the Divekick and Saints Row social media accounts began communicating with each other before finalizing the collaboration.